jmonlong/sQTLseekeR/README.md

 + Sample names in the transcript expression and genotype are similar.

 If the input files are fine, an output of `NULL` might be caused by inappropriate transcript expression (e.g. genes with low expression) or genotypes (e.g. many missing values).

+#### What are these svQTLs ?

+svQTLs are SNPs associated with splicing variability of a gene.
+Here the relative transcript expression wight be globally similar between genotype groups but much more variable in specifc one.
+Although the biological interpretation is not straightforward, we use them to flag potential false sQTLs.
+Indeed, the test for diffential transcript relative expression assumes similar variability between geontype groups.
+Hence if a conservative approach to find sQTLs would be to retrieve significant sQTLs that are not svQTLs.